Is your thermal printer underperforming? There’s a good chance that those print inaccuracies are the direct result of dirty printheads.

 Thermal printers use electronic heating elements to transfer pigment onto special paper.
-These devices are typically used to print receipts, shipping labels, and barcode tags.
+These devices are typically print receipts, shipping labels, and barcode tags.
 There are two types of thermal printers, including direct thermal printers and thermal transfer printers.

 The most common thermal printhead contaminants include: